Joan Roca i Fontané

-Joan Roca i Fontané (born 11 February 1964) is a Spanish chef, best known as founder and head chef of El Celler de Can Roca, which was awarded three Michelin stars in 2009.
+Joan Roca i Fontané (born 11 February 1964) is a Spanish chef and the founder of El Celler de Can Roca, which was awarded three Michelin stars in 2009.
 In 2013 & 2015, it was named the best restaurant in the world by the Restaurant Magazine.
 It was ranked second by the same magazine in 2011, 2012 & 2014.

 He studied in Escola d'Hosteleria de Girona, where later he became a teacher.
 He worked with his grandparents and parents in their family business, a restaurant of traditional Catalan cuisine.
 Today Joan is the chef of his own restaurant, together with his two brothers, Josep (sommelier), and Jordi (pastry chef).
-He is elaborating traditional cuisine together with avant-garde techniques, which implies research of both modern techniques and traditional recipes.
+Roca combines traditional Catalan recipes with avant-garde techniques, such as sous-vide and distillation.

-Some of the techniques he uses are Sous-vide, "Perfume-cooking" and Distillation.